 This resource informs Imbo that it supports HTTP GET, and specifies a callback for the users.get event.
 The name of the event is the name specified for the resource in the configuration above, along with the HTTP method, separated with a dot.

-In the get () method we are simply creating a list model for Imbo's response formatter, and we are supplying the keys from the auth part of your configuration file as data.
+In the get () method we are simply creating a list model for Imbo's response formatter, and we are supplying a list of users to the model.
 When formatted as JSON the response looks like this:

 '''

 "users": [

 "someuser",

 "someotheruser"

 ]

 }

 '''